department-of-veterans-affairs/vets-api-clients/README.md

 If you would like to improve or suggest **edits to API documentation** for the VA APIs, please visit the [APIs repo](https://github.com/department-of-veterans-affairs/vets-api) or the [Developer Portal repo](https://github.com/department-of-veterans-affairs/developer-portal).

 If you are a third party seeking access to VA Lighthouse APIs, you will need to complete a quick application to obtain an API key.
-Once you have your API key, you can access our APIs in a Sandbox environment.
-Production access will be granted later by scheduling a [demo of your application](https://developer.va.gov/go-live) for stakeholders.
+Once you have your API key, you can access our APIs in a sandbox environment.
+We grant production access later after scheduling a [demo of your application](https://developer.va.gov/go-live) for stakeholders and ensuring all requirements are met.

 ##  Publicly available APIs

 ### Benefits Claims

-- Use the [Claims](https://developer.va.gov/explore/benefits/docs/claims) (Auto-Establishment) API to submit a Veteran's benefits claim via EVSS (Electronic Veterans Self-Service), and to request the status of a Veteran's benefits claim.
+- Use the [Benefits Claims API](https://developer.va.gov/explore/benefits/docs/claims) (Auto-Establishment) to submit a Veteran's benefits claim via EVSS (Electronic Veterans Self-Service) or to request the status of a Veteran's benefits claim.

 ### Benefits Intake (fka Document Upload Service)

-- The [Benefits Intake](https://developer.va.gov/explore/benefits/docs/benefits) API allows authorized third-party systems used by Veteran Service Organizations and agencies to upload claim documents (scanned to PDF) directly to the Veterans Benefits Administration's (VBA) claims intake process.
+- The [Benefits Intake API](https://developer.va.gov/explore/benefits/docs/benefits) allows authorized third-party systems used by Veterans Service Organizations and agencies to upload scanned, PDF claim documents directly to the Veterans Benefits Management System (VBMS) for the Veterans Benefits Administration's (VBA's) claims intake process.

 ### Facilities

-- Use the [Facilities](https://developer.va.gov/explore/facilities/docs/facilities) API to find contact info, location, hours of operation, available services and other relevant information about a specific VA facility.
+- Use the [Facilities API](https://developer.va.gov/explore/facilities/docs/facilities) to find the contact info, location, hours of operation, available services, and more for a specific VA facility.

 ### Forms